notaz/picodrive/platform/base_readme.txt

 #endif

 #ifdef GIZ
 @@0.
-"Interlaced rendering"
+"Scanline mode"
-This option was designed to work around slow framebuffer access (the Gizmondo's main bottleneck) by drawing every other line (odd numbered lines during odd numbered frames and even numbered lines during even frames).
-This improves performance greatly, but introduces artifacts for fast scrolling games.
+This option was designed to work around slow framebuffer access (the Gizmondo's main bottleneck) by drawing every other line (even nummbered lines only).
+This improves performance greatly, but looses detail.

 #endif
 #ifdef GP2X